 Experts can come from various backgrounds, including academia, industry, and consulting.
 They offer expertise in everything from market trends and competitive landscapes to technical details and strategic advice.
 This access to specialized knowledge helps clients make informed decisions, mitigate risks, and identify opportunities.

 Expert calls are the most common way firms access expert insights.
-In a survey conducted by Guidepoint, an expert network firm, respondents overwhelmingly indicated that expert calls are their preferred method of research — with more than 75% stating they use calls frequently.
+In a survey conducted by Guidepoint, respondents overwhelmingly indicated that expert calls are their preferred method of research — with more than 75% stating they use calls frequently.

 Expert calls are typically about 30-60 minutes long and are conducted by a research analyst with the right background and knowledge to ask the right questions and work with the expert to get the information the client needs.
 They are typically recorded and transcribed so the end client can access the insights directly whenever they want.